 Students are provided with a welcoming space to explore their interests in technology and develop skills necessary for technology-related careers.
-Students can receive training from skilled specialists as well as a membership to DreamSpark, giving them access to free software and tools.

 The facility will also help students build portfolios and skills to prepare them for entering the work force.
 Education faculty can also visit the MIC to receive guidance on curriculum development and research projects.

 Microsoft Innovation Centers embody partnership with local government, university, and industry partners.